After protests, Northam orders removal of iconic Lee statue

 “We put things on pedestals when we want people to look up,” he said.
 “Think about the message that this sends to people coming from around the world to visit the capital city of one of the largest states in our country.
 Or to young children.”

-Elsewhere on the broad avenue lined with mansions and tony apartments are statues to Confederate President Jefferson Davis, generals J.E.B.
+Elsewhere on the broad avenue lined with mansions and tony apartments are statues to Confederate President Jefferson Davis, Gens.
+J.E.B.
 Stuart and Thomas “Stonewall” Jackson and Confederate naval officer Matthew Maury.

 A statue of black tennis hero Arthur Ashe, a Richmond native, was erected on Monument Avenue in 1996.

-The decision to remove the Lee monument has so far been widely praised by black lawmakers and activists, many of whom have long called for its removal.
+The decision to remove the Lee monument has drawn condemnation from Confederate heritage groups and the leader of a Richmond group dedicated to preserving Monument Avenue.
+But it has been hailed by black lawmakers and activists, many of whom have long called for its removal.

-“I’m pleased to see it removed.
-It’s disappointing it took so long,” said Del.
-Lamont Bagby, who represents Richmond and neighboring Henrico County in the General Assembly and is chairman of the Virginia Legislative Black Caucus.
-“The Lee statue was a constant reminder to Black Virginians of racism, dehumanization, and hate that exists and was prevalent throughout our history
+Robert Johns, the brother of the late civil rights icon Barbara Johns, who as a teenager helped lead the push against public school segregation, said his family was pleased to learn of the statue’s removal, calling it a symbol of “hate, bigotry and division.”

+“We are now walking into a new era of acceptance, respect and inclusion,” he said.

-A descendant of Lee, the Rev. Robert W. Lee IV, has also endorsed the monument’s removal.
+A descendant of Lee’s brother, the Rev. Robert W. Lee IV, also endorsed the monument’s removal, saying at the press conference that his line of the Lee family “wholeheartedly” commends the governor’s decision.

-“Today is a day of justice not for my family but the families of countless enslaved persons who continually have fought for justice both long before and long after the Civil War,” Lee, who attended the governor’s press conference, said in a statement.
-“Though I know the statue’s eventual promised removal won’t fix the issues we face it is a sign that sentiments and hearts are changing toward justice.”
+“Friends, the world may be burning and the world is about to turn because we are going to let justice roll down, and this is the start of something incredible,” he said.

-Northam’s decision on the statue marks his most visible action so far to make good on his pledge to devote his term to promoting racial equity after a scandal over a racist photo that appeared on his medical school yearbook page nearly forced him from office last year.
+Leaders of the House and Senate GOP caucuses criticized Northam, whose decision on the statue marks his most visible action so far to make good on his pledge to devote his term to promoting racial equity after a scandal over a racist photo that appeared on his medical school yearbook page nearly forced him from office last year.

+“The Governor’s decision to remove the Lee statue from Monument Avenue is not in the best interests of Virginia.
+Attempts to eradicate instead of contextualizing history invariably fail,” Senate GOP leaders said in a statement.

+For years, when Republicans controlled the General Assembly, they blocked efforts to change the law protecting war memorials.